box/box-ui-elements/CONTRIBUTING.md

 include BREAKING CHANGE keyword for breaking changes.
 ```

 The message summary should be a one-sentence description of the change, and it must be 72 characters in length or shorter.
-For a list of tags, please click [here](https://github.com/marionebl/commitlint/tree/master/%40commitlint/config-conventional#type-enum).
-Here is an example of the release type that will be done based on a commit message:
+For a list of tags, please [click here](https://github.com/marionebl/commitlint/tree/master/%40commitlint/config-conventional#type-enum).
+We use the angular style for tags.
+See the [default release rules](https://github.com/semantic-release/commit-analyzer/blob/master/lib/default-release-rules.js) based on the commit tag.
+Shown below is an example of the release type that will be done based on a commit message.

 | Commit message                                                                                                                                          | Release type               |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------- |